Whole Wheat Cinnamon Rolls with Fresh Milled Flour

 Ready for Breakfast

-Overnight, they will likely rise a little bit, but you might need to make up some ground in the morning.
-Pull them out of the fridge as soon as you wake up, and then put them somewhere warm to continue rising for the next couple of hours.
+Overnight, they will rise a little bit, but you might need to make up some ground in the morning.
+Pull them out of the fridge as soon as you wake up, and then put them somewhere warm to continue proofing for the next hour or two.
+Bake them once they are sufficiently puffy.

-Prep Days Ahead
+Prep Days in Advance

 At least a full day before you’d like to bake them, take them out of the freezer and put them in the fridge to begin the thawing process.
 In the morning, follow the steps outlined above to get them warmed up and baked.